 Basic office supplies are available from the Soil Science General Office.
 Supplies required for research purposes are to be purchased using your supervisor's funds.
-Students are required to provide for their own resource materials for the classes they are attending.
+Students are required to provide their own resources/materials for the classes they are attending.